mickmcc/node-caltime/README.md

 ### getDurationMins(), getDurationSecs() and getDurationMs()

   These methods return the various components of the duration of the `DateSpan`.
-  A `DateSpan` which is longer than 1 hour will have a duration with > 60 minutes.
+  A `DateSpan` which is longer than 1 hour will have a duration which is greater than 60 minutes.

   ```js
   var caltime = require('caltime');